 In both cases you are required to view the calculation(s) within the reconciliation to ensure that they are correct before you decide whether or not you proceed to authorise them to be issued.

 The main system trigger is the receipt of all the expected ‘End of Year’ (EOY) information, including EOY Records for RTI employments, forms P14 for non RTI employments, and forms P11D as described above.
 Additionally, validation checks (PAYE93020) will take place, to determine whether or not the reconciliation can proceed.
-Where it

 - Can do so, NPS will automatically issue the appropriate P800 Tax Calculations to the customer and update their Reconciliation and Accounting records with regard to the year(s) concerned